Unlocking the Benefits of Value Engineering in Construction

 Design Team

-The design team is integral to value engineering, as they assess design features, systems, equipment, and material selections to ensure essential functions are fulfilled at the lowest life cycle cost while meeting all performance, quality, reliability, and safety requirements.
-They collaborate with the owner and contractors to develop construction documents and cost estimates, ensuring that the project is completed within budget.
+The design team assesses design features, materials, and systems to ensure essential functions are delivered at the lowest cost while meeting performance, quality, and safety requirements.
+They collaborate with contractors to ensure the project meets its goals.

-By leveraging estimating software, value engineering software, and triple bottom line analysis tools, the design team can assess design features and optimize the project for maximum value.
+The design team may use estimating software, value engineering software, and triple bottom line analysis tools.
+These tools help assess design features and optimise the project for maximum value.

 Contractors and Suppliers

-Contractors and suppliers are integral to the value engineering process, providing their expertise in cost management, construction project planning, local planning requirements, materials, suppliers, procurement, and building management to the project team.
-Their knowledge and experience enable the identification and elimination of unwanted costs while improving function and quality.
+Contractors and suppliers bring expertise in cost management, local planning, materials, and procurement to identify and eliminate unwanted costs while improving function and quality.

-Collaboration and communication between contractors and suppliers is paramount for successful value engineering, as it ensures that all parties are working towards a common goal and helps guarantee that the project is completed on time and within budget.
+Collaboration and communication between contractors and suppliers is paramount for successful value engineering.
+It ensures that all parties are working towards a common goal and helps guarantee that the project is completed on time and within budget.

 savings, budget, investment

-To maximize cost savings and project value, it’s essential to strike a balance between quality and cost, be open to alternative solutions, and foster collaboration and communication among stakeholders.
+To maximise cost savings and project value, a balance between quality and cost is essential.
+Being open to alternative solutions and fostering collaboration among stakeholders is key.

 Balancing Quality and Cost